chrismgonzalez/dotfiles/README.md

 ### If Git is already installed on your machine, follow the below steps

-Clone the repo to a hard disk location of your choice
+Clone the repo to a hard disk location of your choice, for me, it's the home directory.

 ```sh